microsoft/greenlands/Docs/AgentToolkit/Getting-Started.md

 ### Model

 The Model is a machine learning system that receives a vectorial dense representation of the Game State and returns an action to perform, with its corresponding parameters.
 The agent is stateless, meaning that a single instance of an agent can play multiple games simultaneously.
 All the information necessary to make the next prediction is encoded in the Game State.
-A model can be executed in a different compute instance and play multiple simultaneous games.
+A **stateless** model can be executed in a different compute instance and play multiple simultaneous games.

 ### Agent